• Skip to main content

 Why do we love this recipe?

-If you are looking for a minimalist pantry brownie, check out this brownie recipe will oil.
-If are looking to indulge in the decadent fudgy walnut brownies, this recipe is for you.
+If you are looking for a minimalist pantry brownie, check out this brownie recipe with oil.
+If you are looking to indulge in decadent fudgy walnut brownies, this recipe is for you.
 A true keeper, I must say.
 I used the same brownie base for my caramel brownie without adding walnut.

 And walnuts are not to be underestimated.
-The nutty toasted flavor is delightful crunch here and there in the Chocolate brownie.
-I just can’t convince you enough to make these when you really want to treat someone or spoil yourself.
+The nutty toasted flavor is a delightful crunch here and there in the Chocolate brownie.
+I just can’t convince you enough to make these when you really want to treat someone or spoil yourself with a dessert.

 If you love chocolate you must try my chocolate biscuit cake and chocolate salami.